Pop quiz! Which one of these do home sellers find most stressful?

 You need to start with this.

-Get your house ready with a different mindset
+Get your house ready to sell with a different mindset

-Do you want to know one of the secrets to get your house ready to sell quickly?
+Do you want to know one of the secrets that will help you get your house ready to sell quickly?

 Along with a plan, you need to have the right mindset.

-And that mindset is to think of this as a business transaction.
+And that mindset is to think of selling your home as a business transaction.

 Many sellers don’t.